Do people who travel have better music taste?

 Deezer want to find out whether becoming a vagabond will broaden the music you love as well as your horizons, or if going on the road will put your love of good tunes on the backseat.

-To find out, they’ve teamed up with researchers from NYU and Princeton.
+To find out, they’ve teamed up with researchers from INSEAD, UC-Irvine, and the University of Chicago.
 Together with data taken from Deezer and their global music experiences, they’re seeing how disruptions to our personal routines plays into the music we love and listen to.

 They’ve analysed over 100 million music streams from tens of thousands of Deezer users across 9 countries: France, Germany, the UK, Brazil, Australia, Russia, South Africa, Morocco, and Mexico.